The following sections describe some of the complex functions of the NFS software.

 failover – The process of selecting a server from a list of servers that support a replicated file system.
 Normally, the next server in the sorted list is used, unless it fails to respond.

-remap – To make use of a new server.
+remap – To making use of a new server.
 Through normal use, the clients store the path name for each active file on the remote file system.
 During the remap, these path names are evaluated to locate the files on the new server.

 For the purposes of failover, a file system can be called a replica when each file is the same size and has the same vnode type as the original file system.
 Permissions, creation dates, and other file attributes are not considered.
 If the file size or vnode types are different, the remap fails and the process hangs until the old server becomes available.